facundobringas/trending-repos-demo/README.md

 ### Notes

-Although I have 8+ years of Android development experience it has been practically Java all the time.
+Although I have 8+ years of Android development experience it has been Java most of the time.
 My Kotlin experienced is resumed in a few lines of contribution when I was working as a front-end developer not responsible for de Android app but in charge of a Web app.
 I developed this project as personal challenge to learn more about Kotlin

 ### About the Demo